-The Securities and Exchange Commission and the Commodity Futures Trading Commission have not approved or disapproved these securities or passed upon the adequacy of this Prospectus.
+The Securities and Exchange Commission has not approved or disapproved these securities or passed upon the adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense.

 Investment Products Offered

 Are Not FDIC Insured

 May Lose Value

 Are Not Bank Guaranteed